progit/progit/en/05-distributed-git/01-chapter5.markdown

 	$ git branch sc/ruby_client master

-Or, if you want to also switch to it immediately, you can use the `checkout -b` option:
+Or, if you want to also switch to it immediately, you can use the `checkout -b` command:

 	$ git checkout -b sc/ruby_client master